Cybercrime: Multifactor authentication fatigue

 Keep security protocols tidy.

-Passwords should be created following IT security standards, changed regularly, and never reused.
+Passwords should be created following IT security standards, changed regularly, never shared, and never reused.
 Have your IT team consistently monitor sign-in activity to detect irregularities that could signal attacks.
 Also, direct employees to install updates for firmware, software, and security apps as soon as they become available.

 Adjust MFA parameters.